-- 9. A term deposit contract will often include a clause that early withdrawal of the principal sum, in whole or in part, will result in a reduced rate of interest, calculated from the date of the initial deposit.
-In some cases, this means a depositor who withdraws funds early may have to repay a portion of the interest previously derived under the term deposit. - 10.
-For example, assume that on 1 October 2010 a person invests \$10,000 for 12 months at 7%, interest to be credited to the person's bank account six-monthly.
-Interest of \$350 is paid to the person on 31 March 2011.
-However, on 1 May 2011 the person decides to withdraw \$5,000 from the term deposit. - 11.
-The term deposit contract states that the rate of interest on the \$5,000 to be withdrawn is reduced to 5% from the date of deposit, 1 October 2010.
-Therefore, the amount of interest the person should have received in

-- relation to the \$5,000 withdrawn is \$146 (seven months interest at 5%).
-The person has already been credited with \$175 in respect of that \$5,000.
-Therefore, the person owes the bank \$29. - 12.
-This ruling considers the tax consequences of the depositor's repayment of the interest to the bank. - 13.
+- this means a depositor who withdraws funds early may have to repay a portion of the interest previously derived under the term deposit. - 11.
+For example, assume that on 1 October 2015 a person invests \$10,000 for 12 months at 7%, interest to be credited to the person's bank account sixmonthly.
+Interest of \$350 is paid to the person on 31 March 2016.
+However, on 1 May 2016 the person decides to withdraw \$5,000 from the term deposit. - 12.
+The term deposit contract states that the rate of interest on the \$5,000 to be withdrawn is reduced to 5% from the date of deposit, 1 October 2015.
+Therefore, the amount of interest the person should have received in relation to the \$5,000 withdrawn is \$146 (seven months interest at 5%).
+The person has already been credited with \$175 of interest on the \$5,000.
+Therefore, the person owes the bank \$29. - 13.
+This Ruling considers the tax consequences of the depositor's repayment of the interest to the bank. - 14.
 Note that, in practical terms, it is unlikely the depositor would physically repay the interest previously derived to the bank.
 The more common scenario would be for the bank to deduct the amount of interest owed to it from the amount of the principal to be repaid by it.
 For example, in the above example the person would receive \$4,971 from the bank on early withdrawal (the \$5,000 principal withdrawn less the \$29 interest to be repaid).
 Whether such a set-off occurs or not, the transaction is treated for tax purposes as the repayment of the interest owed by the depositor and the return by the bank of the full amount of the principal withdrawn early.

-Application of the legislation
+Application of the Legislation

-14. The tax consequences of the arrangement depend upon whether there is a full or partial withdrawal of the deposit early and whether the depositor repaying the interest is a cash basis person.
+15. The tax consequences of the Arrangement depend upon whether there is a full or partial withdrawal of the deposit early and whether the depositor repaying the interest is a cash basis person.
 These scenarios are considered below.
-However, before turning to these scenarios, it is necessary to consider the preliminary issue of whether the interest under the term deposit is fully derived when received or is only conditionally derived to the extent of the amount liable to repayment.
+However, before turning to these scenarios, the preliminary issue of whether the interest under the term deposit is fully derived when received or is only conditionally derived to the extent of the amount liable to repayment must be considered.